Fox2Code/FoxMagiskModuleManager/DEVELOPERS.md

 - `support` support link to direct users when they need support for you modules
 - `donate` donate link to direct users to where they can financially support your project
-- `config` package name of the application that configure your module (Note: Locally installed module don't show the button on the install screen)
+- `config` package name of the application that configure your module (Note: The icon won't appear in the module list if the module and target app is not installed)

 Note: Fox's Mmm use fallback [here](app/src/main/java/com/fox2code/mmm/utils/PropUtils.java#L21) for some modules
 Theses values are only used if not defined in the `module.prop` files
+So the original module maker can still override them

 ## Installer commands